nsnarender5511/cpp-site/crules-website/docs/api-reference/README.md

 ## Contributing

-If you're contributing to the crules codebase, please follow these guidelines:
+If you're contributing to the cursor++ codebase, please follow these guidelines:

 1. Maintain backward compatibility when modifying public APIs
 2. Add comprehensive tests for new functionality